zitadel/zitadel/docs/docs/examples/login/flutter.md

 flutter run -d iphone
 ```

-for Web make sure you run the application on a fixed port such that you can setup your redirect URI in ZITADEL console for testing.
+for Web make sure you run the application on your fixed port such that it maches your redirect URI in your ZITADEL application.
+We used 4444 as port before so the command would look like this:

 ```bash
 flutter run -d chrome --web-port=4444
 ```

+Our Android and IOS Application opens ZITADEL's login within a custom tab, on Web a new tab is opened.

 ### Result

-If everything works out correctly, you should see you applications like this:
+If everything works out correctly, your applications should look like this:

 <div style={{display: 'grid', 'grid-column-gap': '1rem', 'grid-template-columns': '1fr 1fr', 'max-width': '500px', 'margin': '0 auto'}}>
     <img src="/img/flutter/not-authed.png" alt="Unauthenticated" height="500px" />